-The LEA provides an array of K-12 programs and services by the total school community to meet the diverse academic, intellectual, social, and emotional needs of gifted learners.
+The LEA provides a K-12 AIG program with an array of services by the total school community to meet the diverse academic, intellectual, social, and emotional needs of gifted learners.
+These services will develop students' strengths through intentional learning experiences in various domains that are not dependent on the students' demographic background or economic means.

-Delivers an AIG program with comprehensive services that address the needs of gifted learners across all grade levels and learning environments.
-These services are aligned to a student's AIG identification.
+Delivers an AIG program with comprehensive services that address the academic and intellectual needs of gifted learners, across all grade levels and learning environments through collaboration with a variety of personnel.
+Services are aligned to students' advanced learning needs and AIG identification.

-District Response: Students in grades K-3 receive differentiated instruction in the regular education classrooms in reading and/or math.
+Students in grades K-3 receive differentiated instruction in the regular education classrooms in reading and/or math.
 Early Kindergarten entry and grade advancement are opportunities provided to our youngest students.
 Kindergarten students are clustered in groups of three students in general education classes and receive differentiated instruction in reading and/or math.
 AIG services to students are designed to emphasize higher order, critical, and creative thinking skills in all core curricular areas.

 Advanced skills in applied literacy and mathematics in the context of science and social studies instruction is also a district practice.
 AIG services include multidisciplinary units, integrated projects, and interest based learning.
 Services are provided to students in grades 4-8 on a daily basis in classrooms that contain AIG students and small clusters of students who have the potential to be formally identified in the coming months through high performance and/or interest.
 Clustering our gifted learners on a daily basis across all classrooms provides ongoing opportunities for meeting the social and emotional needs of our students.
-Students who are IG receive additional services once a week for 45 minutes from the Lead AIG Teacher.
+Students who are IG through Pathway 1 receive additional services once a week for 45 minutes from the Lead AIG Teacher via pullout groups.
 Students work on projects that encourage creativity and collaboration with their peers.